-- Use of clinical and laboratory methods including specified tests to reach a diagnosis and formulate a management plan. - Appropriate use of blood transfusion and iron chelation regimens. - Initiate appropriate therapy. - Assess suitability for stem cell transplant - Be able to give a clear explanation of disorder and its long-term management to patient and family.
+- Use of clinical and laboratory methods including specified tests to reach a diagnosis and formulate a management plan. - Liaison with other medical staff including specialists in infectious disease, rheumatology and general medicine - Appropriate use of blood transfusion and iron chelation regimens. - Initiate appropriate therapy. - Assess suitability for stem cell transplant - Be able to give a clear explanation of disorder and its long-term management to patient and family.